-Your brain Is built to sabotage your portfolio—here’s how to outsmart it
+Your brain is built to sabotage your portfolio—here’s how to outsmart it

 The 5 biggest psychological traps investors fall into—and how to conquer them with behavioral science, expert guidance, and smarter investing tools.

-What if your instincts—not the market—were your biggest financial risk?
-Markets are volatile.
-That’s no secret.
-But what derails long-term performance more than volatility?
-Human behavior.
 Every year, investors lose billions—not to poor asset performance—but to poor decisions.
 And those decisions are often driven by evolutionary biases hardwired into the brain.
 It’s not a personal flaw.
 It’s biology.
 Our ancestors needed to fear loss, follow the tribe, and stick with what they knew to survive.
 But in today’s markets, those same instincts often work against us.
-This article reveals the five most dangerous investing biases—and how investors across the spectrum are beating them every day, with help from science, strategy, and technology.

 1. Loss aversion: The fear that robs your future